awsdocs/amazon-cloudwatch-user-guide/doc_source/ContributorInsights-CreateRule.md

    1. Choose the **Syntax** tab\.

    1. In **Rule body**, enter the JSON object for your rule\.
-For information about rule syntax, see [Contributor Insights Rule Syntax](ContributorInsights-RuleSyntax.md)\.
+For information about rule syntax, see [Contributor Insights rule syntax](ContributorInsights-RuleSyntax.md)\.

 1. Choose whether to create the rule in a disabled or enabled state\.
 If you choose to enable it, the rule immediately starts analyzing your data\.
 You incur costs when you run enabled rules\.
 For more information, see [Amazon CloudWatch Pricing](https://aws.amazon.com/cloudwatch/pricing/)\.